HyperviewHQ/hyperview_docs/documentation/firmware-management/index.rst

 * (For all eligible assets) The event is closed manually.
 * (For assets with discovered firmware) The latest mapped firmware version is installed.
-* (For manually created assets) The asset's Firmware Version is updated to the latest mapped firmware version.
+* (For manually created assets) The asset's firmware version has been updated to the latest mapped firmware version.
-* (For all eligible assets) The asset's Firmware Version is updated to an unmapped firmware version.
+* (For all eligible assets) The asset's firmware version has been updated to an unmapped version.
-* (For manually created assets) The asset's Firmware Version is set to blank.
+* (For manually created assets) The asset's Firmware Version is blank.
 * (For all eligible assets) The asset's Model value changes.

 |events|

-If you upgrade to a later, but not the latest firmware version, the alarm event will be automatically updated to reflect the currently installed version.
+If you upgrade to a later, but not the latest, firmware version, the alarm event will be automatically updated to reflect the currently installed version.